 - Reps follow the path of least resistance

 - They fail to push themselves outside of their comfort zone and miss out on learning opportunities

 - Each rep does it differently based on their personal style (business owners think, lack of scalability)

 - Actions are taken with little or no accountability

 - The path they often choose doesn't map into their overall goals nor do they follow the best path

-It is very difficult to drive consistent sales behaviors and achieve consistent results when sales managers fail to provide the coaching and guidance on how to achieve a specific goal.
+It is very difficult to drive consistent sales behaviors and achieve consistent results when sales managers fail to develop the necessary sales coaching skills and dedicate enough time to sales coaching.
 This is a critical point, especially for sales leaders and business owners.
 Your goal is to build a business based on consistent and sustainable growth.
 When sales leaders inadvertently allow their reps to follow their own path, the message that is being heard by the salesforce is "here is the finish line, figure out how to get here.
 We don't care how you get here, just get here."
 This unfortunately is not very useful advice for the sales team.

-In fairness to sales managers, sales management is a complex and challenging role.
-This is why I just wrote my latest ebook, How to Create a Culture of Accountability Through Coaching & Empowerment.
-Today's sales manager is carrying his or her own book of business and still expected to carry out all of the responsibilities of a sales manager.
+In fairness to sales managers, sales management is a complex, challenging and time.
+Perhaps this is why so many organizations today have made the case for hiring a full time sales coach.
+Because today's sales manager is carrying his or her own book of business and still expected to carry out all of the responsibilities of a sales manager.
 That is two full time jobs (assuming the manager has at least a few direct reports).
-What sales manager's need is a methodology or to develop a coaching framework for engaging their subordinates in coaching dialogue in order to improve sales performance.
+What sales manager's need is a framework for structuring their sales coaching in order to improve sales performance.
 Simply pushing the message of asking your salesforce to "do more" is not sales management and it is certainly not sales coaching nor will it improve sales performance.